United Nations General Assembly

 FP’s guide to UNGA 80

-The U.N.
-General Assembly begins its 80th session this year with high-level meetings in September 2025.
-Follow along with FP’s reporting team and contributors, catch up on our archival UNGA coverage, and sign up to receive special editions of Situation Report, our security and defense-focused newsletter.
+Follow along with FP’s reporting team and contributors, catch up on our archival U.N. coverage, and receive special editions of Situation Report, our newsletter focused on security and defense, reported on the ground from New York.

 It’s Not Too Late to Fix the U.N.